Last updated on October 10th, 2020 at 08:01 pm

 The Sun Is Tidally-Locked With Mercury

-According to the research papers published by the scientific community; just because the sun is tidally-locked with mercury, the grey planet does not have an atmosphere of its own.
-It’s so sad.
-To know more interesting facts about mercury, you can check this article.
+According to the research papers published by the scientific community; just because the sun is tidally-locked with mercury, the closest planet to the sun does not have an atmosphere of its own.

 What Is The Sun Made Of?